- Released: 2014

 I also have to confess to quite liking the naffness of the Eurovision Song Contest, and the Eurovision-centric TV over the weekend has reminded me of a song from the competition that I genuinely liked, and not even in an ironic way.
 It was the 2014 Dutch entry and runner-up, ‘Calm After the Storm’ by The Common Linnets.

 On an evening full of the usual OTT stage presences and the constant identical Euro-beat, this melancholy country-rock duet really stood out.
-In it’s own right it’s maybe a little derivative, sounding a bit like a Fleetwood Mac song backed up by The Police’s ‘Every Breath You Take’, but it’s nonetheless a moving and classy song.
+Assessing it outside of Eurovision, it’s maybe a little derivative, sounding a bit like a Fleetwood Mac song backed up by The Police’s ‘Every Breath You Take’, but it’s nonetheless a moving and classy song.

 Surprisingly, the song didn’t make an impression on the UK viewing public on the night.
 They gave it no points and awarded their 12 to the memorable overall winner, Austria’s Conchita Wurst.
 Despite that, ‘Calm After the Storm’ reached #9 in the UK singles chart the following week, and later in the month their debut self-titled album broke into the top 40.